cheuserloy/cheuserloy.github.io/_posts/2025-11-04-learnings.md

 ---
-title: 'Hints to smooth your adventure in biomedical research'
+title: 'Hints to smooth your adventures in biomedical research'
-date: 2025-11-05
+date: 2025-11-04
-permalink: /posts/2025/11/Learnings/
+permalink: /posts/2025/11/learnings/
 tags:
   - advice
 ---